burstable-ai/burst/examples/cifar10/README.md

 The command line code will create an `output/` file and store the following visualizations there:

-* training_example_images.png. -- This shows one example image for each classification category.
+* `training_example_images.png` -- This shows one example image for each classification category.
-* model_losses.png -- This plots the loss per epoch from the model training loop, for both the training data and test data.
+* `model_losses.png` -- This plots the loss per epoch from the model training loop, for both the training data and test data.
-* confusion_matrix.png -- This show a heat map of the confusion matrix, so that you can visualize how well your model is doing and understand what types of categories it tends to confuse with one another.
+* `confusion_matrix.png` -- This show a heat map of the confusion matrix, so that you can visualize how well your model is doing and understand what types of categories it tends to confuse with one another.
-* wrong_examples.png -- This shows several examples of test images that the model categorized incorrectly.
+* `wrong_examples.png` -- This shows several examples of test images that the model categorized incorrectly.
 It's a good sanity check of what types of images tend to be difficult for your model.
-* model_log.txt -- a log version of what is printed to the screen during runtime, including model structure, timing, and accuracy specifications.
+* `model_log.txt` -- a log version of what is printed to the screen during runtime, including model structure, timing, and accuracy specifications.

 If you run the Jupyter notebook, these same visualizations appear in the notebook, rather than being saved as output files.